 Many fresh scuff marks can be removed by simply rubbing the mark with a slightly damp soft, white cloth.
 It's always best to give it a try to avoid damaging paint.
 After dipping the cloth in water, apply a bit of pressure and, if the mark is removed, buff the area with a dry white cloth.

 If the mark didn't budge, move to the next step.
-Mix a solution of one-half teaspoon of liquid dish washing detergent and two cups of warm water.
+Mix a solution of one-half teaspoon of dishwashing liquid and two cups of warm water.
 Use the same soft cloth and scrub the mark again.
 If it is almost gone, but still visible, sprinkle a bit of baking soda on your cloth and scrub again.
 When the mark is gone, wipe the spot with a damp cloth dipped in plain water and buff dry.

-The last thing to try is a melamine cleaning sponge.
+The last thing to try is a melamine cleaning sponge (Mr. Clean Magic Eraser).
 Dampen it and squeeze out the water.
 Scrub the mark with gentle, steady pressure.
 Don't be overzealous or you'll lose some paint.
 Finish by wiping down the area with a damp cloth.

 Scuff Marks on Wallpaper